grimandgreedy/aria2tui/README.md

  - Aria2TUI was made to work on UNIX systems.
  - Changing many download options of an active task will restart the download (!!).
- - Note that aria2tui was created for personal use and so some of the code remains quite ugly and/or buggy and simply needs to be re-written.
+ - Aria2tui was created for personal use and so some of the code remains quite ugly and/or buggy and simply needs to be re-written.

-## Aria2TUI uses
+## Aria2TUI makes use of...

+ - `yazi` for selecting torrent files.
+ - `nvim` for viewing/editing download options as well as adding URIs, magnet links and torrent files
+ - `xdg-open` and `gio` for determining default applications and opening files.
- - `curses`
+ - `curses` for controlling the terminal display
  - [listpick](https://github.com/grimandgreedy/listpick) for the terminal user-interface
  - [plotille](https://github.com/tammoippen/plotille) for graphs
  - [pyperclip](https://github.com/asweigart/pyperclip) for clipboard access